-Configure LDAP Authentication for MDS¶
+Configure LDAP Authentication¶

 You can configure all REST services in the Confluent Platform to authenticate against LDAP using the centralized authentication service provided by the Metadata Service (MDS).
 MDS performs basic username/password authentication for REST services by authenticating with the LDAP server configured on brokers in the MDS cluster.
 You must configure LDAP credentials that perform authentication on behalf of the login user on all brokers in the MDS cluster.
 Because these brokers can be behind a firewall, this architecture enables you to avoid the requirement to have LDAP access from user-facing components outside the firewall.

 Many of the LDAP authentication configuration options in MDS are

 the same as those used by the LDAP Authorizer; however, when used in the context of MDS,

 you must use the prefix

 detail in Configuring the LDAP Authorizer)